bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 ## Demo md-1 "Pushy, yet unobtrusive"

-Testing background pushing to remote repo. bla bla
+Testing background pushing to remote repo. bla BLA

 This is a demo of the "<i>editable_self</i>" mode.
 Hahaah OMG this got synced in the background?
 Uh, no :( Now?
 And....?
 Ay, yes.
 Immediate.